Metropolitan Transportation Commission

 Collection of Personally Identifiable Information

 A Clipper® card may either be registered or unregistered.
 MTC, through the CSC, collects PII in order to register Clipper® cards with the Clipper® FPS.
-Examples of PII include a Clipper® cardholder's name, address, telephone number, email address, credit card number and expiration date, or other information that personally identifies a Clipper® cardholder.
-MTC obtains this PII from applications and other forms submitted by Clipper® cardholders to the CSC by telephone, mail, facsimile transmission or by electronic submission through the Clipper® website.
+Examples of PII include a Clipper® cardholder's name, address, telephone number, email address, bank account information, credit card number and expiration date, photograph or other information that personally identifies a Clipper® cardholder.
+MTC obtains this PII from applications and other forms submitted by Clipper® cardholders to the CSC by telephone, mail, facsimile transmission or by electronic submission through the Clipper® website and from the Clipper® Participating Transit Agencies listed below who receive applications for Regional Transit Connection (RTC) Discount ID cards and manage institutional programs such as "AC Transit EasyPass" and "VTA Eco Pass."
 Travel Pattern Data is collected as a byproduct of the use of the Clipper® card in the Clipper® FPS.

 How MTC uses Personally Identifiable Information